nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ### 8.9 Application Pausing and Resuming

-A running application instance can be temporarly paused to save resources by selecting the `Pause` option from the `Actions` menu.
+A running application instance can be temporarily paused to save resources by selecting the `Pause` option from the `Actions` menu.
 A previously paused application instance can be resumed by selecting the `Resume` option.
 Both configuration and data of a paused application instance are preserved.